 Stevia is a popular natural sweetener because it’s powerfully sweet without any calories.
 Native to South America, stevia is now grown on multiple continents, with China the biggest producer.
 The production methods used in China, where sustainable agriculture is not widespread, are not well documented.
 Paraguay is the distant second-largest producer of stevia.
-There it has traditionally been grown by indigenous farmers, who have largely been left out of the $492 billion/year industry in a straightforward case of biopiracy.
+There it has traditionally been grown by indigenous farmers, who have largely been left out of the $650 million/year industry in a straightforward case of biopiracy.
 Sweden’s Real Stevia Company is one supplier that sources stevia from Paraguayan smallholders and processes it in Paraguay.

 Stevia is a relatively low-impact crop, requiring less land and fewer inputs than sugarcane or corn.
 Stevia extract is minimally processed compared to refined sugarcane.
 (But buyer beware – there are also brands of refined and even artificial stevia on the market.
 Read labels carefully.)
-A carbon and water footprint assessment from one of the largest stevia producers found the carbon footprint of stevia was 79% lower than high fructose corn syrup, 55% lower than beet sugar, and 29% lower than cane sugar per unit of sweetness.
+A carbon and water footprint assessment from PureCircle, one of the largest stevia producers, found the carbon footprint of stevia to be 79% lower than high fructose corn syrup, 55% lower than beet sugar, and 29% lower than cane sugar per unit of sweetness.
 According to Cargill, which produces many stevia products, EverSweet® stevia sweetener has the lowest impact score on land use, climate change, ozone depletion, and ecotoxicity among their sweetener products.

 Honey has the potential to be the lowest impact — even net positive — natural sweetener because you can produce your own at home.
 Not only will your honey be produced without processing, but raising bees will encourage you to garden more sustainably, and the bees will provide the important ecosystem service of pollination for you and your neighbors.